Areas of Interest:

-Graduates of St. Mary’s University School of Law have become members of the United States Congress, governors and lieutenant governors nationwide, justices of the Texas Supreme Court and Texas Court of Criminal Appeals, state legislators, members of the federal judiciary and leaders of some of the nation’s most prestigious law firms.
+Graduates of St. Mary’s University have become members of the United States Congress, governors and lieutenant governors nationwide, justices of the Texas Supreme Court and Texas Court of Criminal Appeals, state legislators, members of the federal judiciary and leaders of some of the nation’s most prestigious law firms.

-Recognized by the Wall Street Journal as among the nation’s best for post-law school, full-time employment data reported to the ABA.
+The Wall Street Journal recognized St. Mary’s Law as among the nation’s best for post-law school, full-time employment data reported to the ABA.